-The Manildra Flour Mills Retirement Fund is a complying superannuation fund for tax purposes and therefore is concessionally taxed as are benefits paid from the Fund.
+The Manildra Flour Mills Retirement Fund is a complying superannuation fund for tax purposes and therefore is concessionally taxed.
+Benefits paid from the Fund are also concessionally taxed.

 Your Fund is managed by a Trustee which is a separate entity from your Employer (see Part Two of this Member Guide for more details).